CarXTechnologies/dro-map-uploader/README.md

 # 1. Preparation of the track loading project

-1. First, you need to download the project itself.
-It is available at the link **[Project](https://github.com/CarXTechnologies/dro-map-uploader)**.
-You can download the zip archive and unzip it anywhere (Code → Download ZIP)
+1. To get started, you need to download the project archive.
+You can find the download link here: **[Project](https://github.com/CarXTechnologies/dro-map-uploader)**.
+Once you have downloaded the archive, extract it to any location on your computer (Code → Download ZIP).

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/1.png?raw=true)

-1. Next, to open the project, you need to install the Unity Editor, you need Unity version 2020.3.25, a download link (only for 64-bit systems), **[Download link](https://download.unity3d.com/download_unity/9b9180224418/Windows64EditorInstaller/UnitySetup64-2020.3.25f1.exe)**
+1. To open the project, you'll need to install the Unity Editor with version 2020.3.25 (available for 64-bit systems only).
+You can download it from the following link: **[Download link](https://download.unity3d.com/download_unity/9b9180224418/Windows64EditorInstaller/UnitySetup64-2020.3.25f1.exe)**
-2. The next step is to start Unity, select the File → Open Project menu, and select the folder containing the unpacked project (this folder should contain the Assets, Packages, etc. folders)
+2. The next step is to launch Unity.
+Go to the File → Open Project menu, then choose the folder that contains the unpacked project (ensure this folder includes the Assets, Packages, etc. folders).
-3. The project has been prepared, we can move on to the next item
+3. When the project is set up, we can proceed to the next step.

 # 2. Import the 3D model of the alignment into the project

 1. In the _Assets/MapResources/ folder,_ create a folder with the working name of the map.
-2. In the created folder, you need to create a scene through the Assets → Create → Scene menu.
+2. Within the created folder, generate a scene through the "Assets → Create → Scene" menu.
 3. Next, you need to load .fbx/[.obj](https://www.autodesk.com/products/fbx/overview)/[.dae](https://www.khronos.org/collada/) Assets/MapResources/%_your\_folder%/_ folder via Drag & Drop.
-4. If the materials are not set up in the models, then create the material via the Assets → Create → Material menu and configure (see below for an example)
+4. If the materials are not set up within the models, create the materials using the "Assets → Create → Material" menu and configure them as shown below

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/2.png?raw=true)

-1. Open the created scene (step 2) and create a GameObject by dragging the 3d model onto the scene.
+1. Open the created scene (step 2) and generate a GameObject by dragging the 3d model onto the scene.
-2. For the created GameObject, add the required components ( **section 3** ).
+2. For the created GameObject, add the required components ( **refer to section 3** ).
 3. To create a reusable object (Prefab), create the _Assets/MapResources/_%your\_folder%/ Prefabs folder.
-4. On the object in the scene, right-click and select the Prefab → Unpack Complete menu .
+4. Right-click on the object in the scene and choose "Prefab → Unpack Complete" from the menu.
-5. Next, drag the GameObject to the created Prefabs folder from the scene.
-Thus, it is possible to reuse the object as many times as necessary.
+5. The next step is to drag the GameObject from the scene to the newly created "Prefabs" folder.
+This enables the object to be reused as many times as needed.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/3.png?raw=true)